GrantM1/OnlyFlexboxprojet/README.md

 this project was the third i have done while from followinh his teachings, I have spent around 19 hours on that project.
 Here is more about Flexbox capabilities and in the end we I have done some part using grid istead of flexbox

+Also implemented the first videLink which is also a simple feature.